Creating session report templates

 Creating Session Report Templates

 Session report templates help standardize how instructors document student progress, session summaries, action plans, and feedback.
-Instead of writing reports from scratch after every session, instructors can generate consistent, high-quality reports using predefined formats created by the admin team.
+Instead of writing reports from scratch after every session, instructors can generate consistent, high-quality report templates to be filled out using predefined formats created by the admin team.

 This feature is especially valuable for organizations that manage many instructors, work across different programs, or require structured reporting for quality assurance.